SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/Map/ThematicMap.md

 　　(2). **Settings of a graph**

    　　You can set whether to fix the graph size, and whether to display the text labels on graphs.
 If the labels are displayed, you can set the display format and text style of graphs.
-The display formats include: Percent, Value, Caption, Label + Percentage, Label + Value.
+The display formats include: Percent, Value, Caption, Caption + Percent, Caption + Value.

    ![](img/GraphTextFormat.png)